alttch/bma-benchmark/README.md

 ## What is this for

-I like testing different libraries, crates and algorithms.
-I do benchmarks on prototypes almost every day and decided to make a simple dedicated crate for that.
-Here we go: <https://crates.io/crates/bma-benchmark>

-The benchmark engine is very simple to launch and outputs all required data in a pretty colored readable format.
+A lightweight and simple benchmarking library for Rust.

 ## How to use

-Let us create a simple benchmark, using crate macros only:
+Let us create a simple benchmark, using the crate macros only:

 ```rust,ignore
 #[macro_use]